Getting a mortgage can be a trying experience, especially when you’re unfamiliar with the process.

-When you’re in the market for a mortgage, you may be so focused on getting the lowest interest rate that you forget there’s more that requires your attention.
-You also need to consider the differences in the terms and closing costs associated with each lender.
-In the past, the Good Faith Estimate form was used to inform borrowers of the nuances.
-However, the federal government found that most borrowers weren’t shopping around before choosing a mortgage because they didn’t know how to compare lenders’ services.
+In the past, the Good Faith Estimate (GFE) form was used to inform borrowers of the nuanced differences in the terms and closing costs associated with each lender.
+However, the U.S. government found that most borrowers weren’t shopping around before choosing a mortgage, because they didn’t know how to compare lenders’ services.

-To clarify the information, the Know Before You Owe rule was introduced, ensuring that all consumers have the information they need to differentiate between the offerings of various lenders.
-As part of the initiative, the Consumer Financial Protection Bureau retired the Good Faith Estimate and replaced it with the Loan Estimate form.
-Although the federal mandate has made mortgage details more apparent, you should still understand the basic concepts behind these forms so you’re more prepared to read them.
+In 2015, the Consumer Financial Protection Bureau (CFPB) launched the Know Before You Owe mortgage initiative to ensure that all consumers have the information they need in order to make informed decisions.
+As part of the initiative, CFPB retired the Good Faith Estimate and replaced it with the Loan Estimate form.
+Although the federal mandate has made mortgage details clearer, it’s still important to understand the basic concepts behind these forms so you’re better prepared to read them.

 What Is A Good Faith Estimate?